Automattic/jetpack/readme.txt

 * Instant Search: improve accessibility of the Search modal.
 * Likes: remove jQuery dependency where possible.
 * Pay with PayPal Block: improve the styling of the buttons in subscription emails.
-* Pay with Paypal Block: improve the display of currencies.
+* Pay with PayPal Block: improve the display of currencies.
 * Podcast Player Block: add option to hide the episode title.
 * Podcast Player Block: display more helpful error messages when a podcast cannot be embedded.
 * Publicize: improve the usability of the Twitter thread options.